• Skip to primary navigation

 Another thing that you must remember is that abstain from cleaning the surface too hard or too long.
 It’s because the iPhone has an oleophobic coating, which is fingerprint and oil resistant.
 Using these cleaning products or rubbing too vigorously will remove that coating from the screen.

-Filed Under: Phones Tagged With: Cleaning, Coronavirus, iPhone
+Filed Under: Phones Tagged With: Cleaning, Coronavirus, how-to, iPhone

 Related Stories